SanjayRagavendar/SecurePass/README.md

 # Secure Password Manager

-A secure password management system with encrypted storage and CLI interface.
+A secure password management system with encrypted storage, CLI interface, and REST API.

 ## Features

 - User authentication with secure password storage
 - Encrypted password vault for each user
 - Command-line interface for managing passwords
+- REST API with Swagger documentation
+- Web server support with Gunicorn for production
 - Backup and recovery functionality
 - Support for notes and additional metadata